teamcygnus24/lightbeam/README.md

-# lightbeam - A project by Team Cygnus
+# Lightbeam - A project by Team Cygnus